Indonesian passport: Passport Note

 In English: The Government of the Republic of Indonesia requests to all whom it may concern to allow the bearer to pass freely without let or hindrance and afford him/her such assistance and protection.
-This passport is valid for all countries and areas unless otherwise endorsed The English translation only makes sense if the phrase 'as may be necessary' follows 'protection' at the end of the sentence.
+The English translation only makes sense if the phrase 'as may be necessary' follows 'protection' at the end of the sentence.

-In case of diplomatic and service passports, those are not formally valid for visits to Israel and Taiwan, since there are no formal diplomatic ties with those countries, requiring diplomats and servicemens to use ordinary passports and to obtain appropriate visa or entry clearance from the immigration authority of the destined countries.
+In case of diplomatic and service passports, those are not formally valid for visits to Israel and Taiwan, since there are no formal diplomatic ties with those countries, requiring diplomats and service personnels to use ordinary passports and to obtain appropriate visa or entry clearance from the immigration authority of the destined countries.

 There is slight difference as appears on page number three, which is immediately next to the identity page, between the ordinary non-electronic passport and the electronic version.
-The ordinary non-electronic passport depicts signatures of both the bearer of the passport and the issuing authority, both are manually done at the immigration office during the interview by the immigration officer.
+The ordinary non-electronic passport depicts signatures of both the bearer of the passport and the issuing authority; both are manually done at the immigration office during the interview by the immigration officer.
 Official later stamp of the corresponding issuing authority logo on the same page with the signatures.

 The ordinary electronic passport no longer bears the signature or of the issuing authority as such information has been embedded in the digital information system.
 However, the signature of the bearer is still manually done during the interview by the immigration officer although digital signature of the holder is also included in the digital information embedded on the electronic chip along with the ten-fingerprints and digital face photograph.
 Above the signature, reminder of the inclusion of the chip on the passport can be found requesting appropriate treatment of the passport to avoid chip disturbance as such passport should not be bent and/or exposed to extreme radioactivity devices.

 Third page of the latest (2014) version of Indonesian ordinary passport (both electronic and non-electronic versions) contains 'warning' (peringatan) that would typically be printed on the interior side of the back cover of its predecessor version.